Pranav-here/job-email-tracker/README.md

 ```

 This command will:
-- Fetch job-related emails from the last 24 hours
+- Fetch job-related emails from the last 24 hours (default lookback window)
 - Parse each email with Claude AI
 - Sync applications to Airtable
 - Display detailed progress and summary metrics